 How To Get To Kedrodasos Beach

-Kedrodasos is a 5-10 minute drive from Elafonissi beach, and unfortunately, no bus can take you there (from Chania).
-You can only visit it by car.
+Kedrodasos is a 5–10 minute drive from Elafonissi beach; there’s no bus, so you can only reach it by car followed by a short walk.

 Best Hotels in Kedrodasos Beach